GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning

 \section{Acknowledgments}

+We would like to thank Winfried Ripken, Riccardo Grazzi, Felix Pieper, Herilalaina Rakotoarison, Aaron Klein, Lennart Purucker, Raghu Rajan, and Arjun Krishnakumar for their constructive feedback.
 This research was partially supported by the following sources: TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 417962828; the European Research Council (ERC) Consolidator Grant “Deep Learning 2.0” (grant no. 101045765).
 Frank Hutter acknowledges financial support by the Hector Foundation.
 The authors acknowledge support from ELLIS and ELIZA.
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the ERC.
 Neither the European Union nor the ERC can be held responsible for them. .